Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

 Weeding by hand!
 No herbicides.
 True agroecology before it acquired that fancy name.

 This intimate connection with the land also shaped Minter’s understanding of the economy of resourcefulness.
 “There wouldn't be any surplus because if somebody had a bunch of corn, come harvest time, more than they needed, they would give a bushel of it to neighbors.”
-Their diet, consisting largely of fresh, seasonal produce, was exceptionally fresh and nutritious compared to the national “supermarket” chains that arose after WW 11 with large stocks of canned and packaged foods, wilting iceberg lettuce and small, juiceless tomatoes.
+Their diet, consisting largely of seasonal produce, was exceptionally fresh and nutritious compared to the national “supermarket” chains that arose after WW 11 with large stocks of canned and packaged foods, and wilting iceberg lettuce and pale juiceless tomatoes in the small produce section.

-As late as the 1960s, black rural women were still using this incredibly strenuous way to wash clothes, a detail that brings to mind John Biggers’s reverence for these women, as depicted with washboard, kettle and wringing cloth iconography in this lithograph and similar symbols in his other depictions of southern black women.
+As late as the 1960s, black rural women in the United States strenuously washed clothes this way, a detail that brings to mind John Biggers’s reverence for these women, as depicted with washboard, kettle and wringing cloth iconography in this lithograph and similar symbols in Biggers’ other depictions of southern black women.

 Daniel Minter is the last generation to come out of the full traditional black southern culture that includes wood carving.
 When he was growing up in the 1960s, “it was more like the 1940s or ‘30s” there, he says.
 Now Minter is an energetic culture-carrier and preservationist of old traditions.